Stress: What it does and How to cope

 I think it is important to find the time even once a week, or once a month, to do something that truly makes you happy.
 Whether it is a sport, or helping a charity or even spending the afternoon painting or singing.
 It is at these moments that you allow your mind, body and soul to truly relax and heal.

-Bonus article is on body shapes, diets and the trend of how we should look and feel.
-For those who are interested in losing weight, having a balanced diet and an overall balanced life, make sure to take a look.
+Bonus article: If you are interested in body shapes, diets and the trend of how we should look and feel.
 You’d be surprised to know that there is no one recipe for all.
 The answers you seek in understanding your body are within you yourself.